 Hotel and Restaurant Management: Online Diploma

-Research the facts about online diploma programs in hotel and restaurant management.
-This article has an overview of the online preparation provided during a hotel and restaurant management diploma program.
+Get an overview of online hotel and restaurant management diploma programs.
 Review information about online courses, requirements, career prospects and salary statistics to make an informed decision about your education.

 Entirely online diploma programs in hotel and restaurant management are typically only found at for-profit schools.
 Programs may be completed in about six months and often allow students to self-pace their studies.
 The curriculum covers beverage management, vacation package plans, front desk management, accounting, customer service and menu planning.
 Some programs may prepare students for the ServSafe Food Handler certification exam.